 While the actual impacts of plastic debris to albatross populations are still uncertain, we do know that habitat restoration on albatross nesting colonies will help improve their reproductive success and potentially offset the loss of chicks due to plastic.
 We also know that continued albatross research is needed to better understand the impacts of plastic ingestion on albatross adults and chicks.

 Oceanic Society is currently working with three organizations that are restoring albatross habitat and studying albatross populations.
 Your symbolic adoption of a Laysan or Black-footed Albatross chick from Midway Atoll or Kure Atoll will help to fund these important projects.

-We will contact you after you complete your purchase to collect your shipping / gift information and your chick's name.
+Please enter only the purchaser's contact information during the checkout process; we will contact you after you complete your purchase to collect your shipping / gift information and your chick's name.

 For a tax-deductible adoption fee of $45 you can choose to adopt an albatross chick from either Midway Atoll or Kure Atoll.
 You will receive:

 For a tax-deductible adoption fee of $75 you can adopt an albatross chick from both Midway Atoll and Kure Atoll.
 You will receive: